kerl/kerl/README.md

     R14B02,r14b02
     R14B02,r14b02_nohipe

-Now install a build to some location (optionally you can disable agner support by adding KERL_DISABLE_AGNER=yes to your $HOME/.kerlrc file, or on the contrary define a list of additional packages to install using the KERL_AGNER_AUTOINSTALL directive in the same file):
+Now install a build to some location (optionally you can disable agner support by adding KERL_DISABLE_AGNER=yes to your $HOME/.kerlrc file, or on the contrary define a list of additional packages to install using the KERL_AGNER_AUTOINSTALL directive in the same file or on the command line):

     $ kerl install r14b02 /path/to/install/dir/
     Installing Erlang/OTP R14B02 (r14b02) in /path/to/install/dir...